Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-1.md

 ---

-# Active Learning — API Design from Specifications
+# API Design from Specifications

 Work in groups of 3–4.